danbev/learning-quantum-computing/README.md

 #### NOT gate

 #### Pauli or X Gate
 Similar to a NOT gate in classical computing.
-This will rotate the qbit 180 degrees along the x-axis.
+This will rotate the qubit 180 degrees along the x-axis.
 It is named after Wolfgang Ernst Pauli who won the nobel prize in 1945.
 ```